ThisTestUser/Docs/ClientStuff.md

 by stopping C03PacketPlayer packets, but that has been patched.
 In 1.9, this is no longer the case, rendering every mod that used this trick useless.

+###What can Wurst's Killaura bypass?

+The truth, and only the truth, about Wurst's Killaura (this also applies for KillauraLegit)

+**CAN**

+NoCheatPlus - With almost every single killaura facing and attacking correctly, it is almost impossible for NoCheatPlus to cancel attacks.

+AntiCheat and old anti-cheats - These anti-cheats enforce the same rules as NoCheatPlus, and are therefore bypassed.

+AntiAura (checkAura) (**NOT** the one by joehot200) and other plugins which **only** use NPCS - With killaura FOV and invisible players selection, these are easily bypassed.

+**CANNOT*

+AAC - AAC has multiple checks to ensure that clients are easily detected.
+Even when not hitting any NPCS, you are still flagged.
+The last version of AAC that Wurst can bypass is 1.7.X, when only NPCs were used.

+AntiAura (joehot200) - This one also has some good checks to detect Wurst.
+It doesn't rely on NPCS, and this is why it is detected.

+Reflex and any other heuristics anti-cheat plugins - They use maths to catch killauras.

 ###Can you run commands using signs and books in 1.9?

 **Yes.** However, you are **limited** of what you can do.
 One important thing is that you can no longer run